 Greece: Tsipras marks 2 years as PM with no-austerity pledge

-Michalis Giannakos, president of the National Panhellenic Federation of Public Hospital Employees, tries to cross a police formation during a protest against government's policies on health issues in Athens, Wednesday, Janu... .
-Michalis Giannakos, president of the National Panhellenic Federation of Public Hospital Employees, tries to cross a police formation during a protest against government's policies on health issues in Athens, Wednesday, Janu...
-ATHENS, Greece - Greece's prime minister has marked two years in office, promising "not another euro" of new austerity measures by his left-wing government as talks with bailout lenders remain at an impasse over demands for deeper cuts.
+Michalis Giannakos, president of the National Panhellenic Federation of Public Hospital Employees, tries to cross a police formation during a protest against government's policies on health issues in Athens, Wednesday, January 25, 2017.
+Greece's left-wing government says it is willing to extend an automatic austerity mechanism for one additional year in an effort to break the deadlock on current bailout negotiations.

 Add your comments below